localshred/kd17-functional-workshop/README.md

 + Get a copy of NodeJS, preferrably anything older than 7.x.
 I used v8.2.1 for this workshop.
 [Download Instructions](https://nodejs.org/en/download/)
 + Once you have node installed: `npm install -g yarn`
 + Then install dependencies: `yarn`
 + You _should_ be good to go.
-To run your tests, run: `yarn test`.
+To run your tests, run: `yarn jest`.
 You should get a bunch of green tests.
 If so, congratulations, you are ready to rock!

 ### Exercises